Kxffie/email-spam-bot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Python Bot made with [YagMail](https://bit.ly/3lVoL0P)
+Python Bot made with [YagMail](https://bit.ly/3lVoL0P) (pip install yagmail)

 ## Editing

-Fill out the required questions and edit the main.py to change the lines etc
+Fill out the required questions and edit the main.py to change the lines etc For VSCode, you will need the python extension to run it.
+Pycharm comes with everything.
+Other IDE's, no clue.

 ## Links